melifluos/subgraph-sketching/README.md

 ```

-if you are unfamiliar with wandb, quickstart instructions are
+if you are unfamiliar with wandb, see
 [wandb quickstart](https://docs.wandb.ai/quickstart)